runtimeerror55/tetris-react-version/README.md

 11. immersive sound effects
 12. immersive 5 different skins
 13. two different game modes
-14. Dynamic game board(can generated board of any size)
+14. Dynamic game board(can generate board of any size)
 15. Dynamic falling speed of Player tetromino

 ## Lannguages and tools used: